-- Question from potential applicant: The loan information states the following: "A participating business that can prove retention of at least one low-or-moderate income employee for the first three months after receipt of the loan funds will not be required to repay the loan."
+- Question from potential applicant: The loan information states the following: "A participating business that can prove retention of at least one low-or-moderate income employee, per each $5,000 in loan funds, for the first three months after receipt of the loan funds will not be required to repay the loan."
 What income number are you using for "low-or-moderate" income?

 Answer from the Village: The low or moderate income figures being used by the Village are provided by the U.S. Department of Housing and Urban Development (HUD), which are specific for the Cook County region.
 These numbers can be found on the “Income Verification Form – For Job Retention” located on the last page of the application form found on this website.
 Any level of income lower than the dollar amounts indicated, per the various household sizes, would qualify.